sagemath/trac_to_gh/Issue 152.md

 # Issue 152: errors with building givaro on RHEL 64-bit

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/152

 Original creator: was